KCSAURAV/Makefile/README.md

 -f option to the make command.
 If the makefile is named MAKEFILE, you would type

     make -f MAKEFILE // Use name "MAKEFILE"

+    grep
+    find . -name 'Makefile' // to use that name instead.

+If you do not want make to do anything but just want to see what make might do, use the -n option, which does not execute any commands but just displays which ones it would do:

+    make -n

 NOTES: